FedeDP/ncursesFM/README.md

 * show_hidden -> whether to show hidden files by default or not.
 * starting_directory -> default starting directory.
 * use_default_starting_dir_second_tab -> whether to use "starting_directory" when opening second tab.
 Otherwise current tab will be used.
+* inhibit -> whether to inhibit powermanagement functions.
+Defaults to 0.

 ## Build requirements